Star Wars: The Clone Wars

 Is Star Wars: The Clone Wars (2008) worth watching?
 According to our cinematic analysis, the film stands as a ABOVE AVERAGE with a verified audience rating of 6.1/10.
 Whether you're looking for the box office collection, ending explained, or parents guide, our review covers everything you need to know about this Animation.

-The success of any Animation is often anchored by its ensemble, and Star Wars: The Clone Wars features a noteworthy lineup led by Matt Lanter .
-Supported by the likes of Ashley Eckstein and James Arnold Taylor , the performances bring a palpable realism to the scripted words.
+The performances in Star Wars: The Clone Wars are led by Matt Lanter .
+The supporting cast, including Ashley Eckstein and James Arnold Taylor , provides the necessary layers to the central narrative.

 Story & Plot Summary: Star Wars: The Clone Wars

-Quick Plot Summary: Released in 2008, Star Wars: The Clone Wars is a Animation, Action, Science Fiction, Adventure film directed by Dave Filoni.
+Quick Plot Summary: Released in 2008, Star Wars: The Clone Wars is a Animation, Action, Science Fiction, Adventure film directed by Dave Filoni, written by Scott Murphy.
 The narrative combines stunning visual artistry with storytelling that appeals to all ages.
-This summary provides a scannable look at the movie's central conflict involving Matt Lanter.
+It provides a scannable look at the movie's central conflict involving Matt Lanter as Anakin Skywalker (voice).

 Story Breakdown